 - Income Tax – This is taxes an individual or a Hindu Undivided Family or any taxpayer other than companies, pay on the income received.
 The law prescribes the rate at which such income should be taxed

 - Corporate Tax – This is the tax that companies pay on the profits they make from their businesses.
-Here again, a specific rate of tax for corporates has been prescribed by the income tax laws of India
+Here again, a specific rate of tax for corporates has been prescribed by the income tax laws of India.

 Everyone who earns or gets an income in India is subject to income tax.(Yes, be it a resident or a non-resident of India ).
-For simpler classification, the Income Tax Department breaks down income into five heads:
+For simpler classification, the Income tax department breaks down income into five main heads: